top of page

-Nineteen years ago this month, American writer Hunter S Thompson was bid farewell in a rather unusual manner.
+Twenty years ago American writer Hunter S Thompson was bid farewell in a rather unusual manner.

 "With a deafening boom, the ashes of Hunter S. Thompson were blown into the sky from a 153-foot (47-meter) tower as relatives and a star-studded crowd bid an irreverent farewell to the founder of "gonzo journalism."